RESEARCH

 Archaeoastronomy

-Archaeoastronomical measurements of TAMBOR SOLAR wall at the Inca's Temple of the Sun (Cusco, Peru) by Bohic Ruz team
+Archaeoastronomical measurements of TAMBOR SOLAR wall at the Inca's Temple of the Sun (Cusco, Peru) by Pi Rambla team

 Our work in archeoastronomy serve as our methodology and analysis of astronomy and archeology tools, analyzing the archaeological and historical evidence of the different human cultures in search of reconstructing the old astronomies and its diverse cultural aspects.